Code-Institute-Submissions/alexeykuz-sys-MS1-AKPhotography/README.md

 **Colours**

-The colours were determined by the pallete of Cooler website:
+The colours were determined by the palette of Cooler website:

 -   For body text and some titles: #22181C;
 -   For Logo and and navbar menu and prices: #B71419;
 -   For body background: #FAF9F9.

+**Wireframe**

+I used Figma to build Mobile and Desktop design of the website.

+an image ![alt]

 ### 1.8.
 Features

 Features that have been implemented:

+-   Responsive on all device sizes;
+-   Interactive elements;
--   Easy to use navigation on all screen.
+-   Easy to use navigation on all screen;
--   Scrolling navigation,
+-   Scrolling navigation;
--   Contact form
+-   Contact form;
--   Attractive design.
+-   Attractive design;
--   Social media links
+-   Social media links.

 Features that will be implemented in the future: